verbiscms/verbis/docs/templates/Auth.md

 ## isAdmin

-Checks if the current user is logged in to the backend and if the user has administrator or owner privileges.
+Check if the current user is logged in to the backend and if the user has administrator or owner privileges.

 ### Returns: